Top 5 3rd Quarter Trades of Ke - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Kelman-Lazarov, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Keystone Financial Services’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Kelman-Lazarov, Inc. reduced their investment in ARCA:BIV by 105,003 shares.
-The trade had a 2.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $77.06.
+During the quarter, Keystone Financial Services bought 58,479 shares of NAS:MBB for a total holding of 66,350.
+The trade had a 3.09% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $96.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.